-Spilled chemical should be effectively and quickly contained and cleaned up.
+Spilled chemicals should be effectively and quickly contained and cleaned up.
 Employees should clean up spills themselves only if properly trained and protected.
-Employees who are not trained in spill cleanup procedures should report the spill to the Responsible Person(s) listed above, warn other employees, and leave the area.
+Employees who are not trained

 The following general guidelines should be followed for evacuation, spill control, notification of proper authorities, and general emergency procedures in the event of a chemical incident in which there is potential for a significant release of hazardous materials.